Darkelf2024/Darkelf-Browser/Encryption.md

 Cookie Management
 Clear Cookies: Provides a function to clear all cookies.
-View Cookies: Provides a function to view all stored cookies.

 Security Settings Management
 Persistent Storage: Uses QSettings to store and retrieve security settings persistently.